tongnie/tensorlib/README.md

 This project provides some examples about how to use the proposed LRTC-TSpN to achieve efficient and accurate missing data imputation for time series data.
 We aim at performing off-line data imputation tasks.

 ## Model description
 We organise the multiple input time series data into a third-order tensor structure of (time intervals × locations × days).
-The objective of Schatten p-norm minimization is nonconvex, and we solve this problem by using alternating direction multipliers method (ADMM).
+The objective of Schatten p-norm minimization is nonconvex, and we solve this problem by using Alternating Direction Method of Multipliers (ADMM).

 ## Spatial-temporal data missing patterns
 Besides the element-wise random missing case, we define three structured fiber mode-n missing scenarios, which are generated through the two-by-two combinations of tensor mode-n fibers.
 This can be described as: